 •These walnuts are an example of of sprouted, organic, and the aforementioned "English walnut" type

-Sunflower/pumpkin seeds have concentrated amounts of many different kinds of nutrients.
-Fortunately, the issue of being a source of antinutrients can be addressed by "sprouting" them.
+Sunflower & pumpkin seeds have concentrated amounts of many different kinds of nutrients.
+Fortunately, the issue of being a source of antinutrients can be attenuated by approaches such as "sprouting" them.
 They are a source of a vast amount of minerals, including the often scarce but essential magnesium & zinc alongside their associated cofactors.
 They make the tops of numerous lists of the best sources of many different nutrients.

 Checklist:

-•From USDA list, pumpkin seeds are referred to as the best source of magnesium
+•From a USDA list, pumpkin seeds are referred to as the best source of magnesium

 •Both sunflower & pumpkin seeds are a great source of vitamin E, potassium, and vast amounts of minerals